Complaining about councillors and devolved public bodies

 Complaints about the Ethical Standards Commissioner

 You can complain about how the Ethical Standards Commissioner has dealt with your complaint.
-There is information about how to make a complaint, and information about how complaints are dealt with on the Ethical Standards Commissioner website.
+There's information about how to make a complaint and how complaints are dealt with on the Ethical Standards Commissioner website.

 Ethical Standards Commissioner